The idea of living in Medellin, Colombia might be enough to send your old dear to an early grave or at least breathe heavily into a brown paper bag.

 “Beauty is in the eye of the beholder” and all that and indeed many other attributes need to be considered, but I dare you to visit and then tell me that Colombian women are anything else other than physically jaw-dropping.

-Friday and Saturday nights in Parque Lleras (a party place in Poblado and one of the best neighborhoods in Medellin) is just absurd.
+Friday and Saturday nights in Parque Lleras (a party place in Poblado and one of the best neighbourhoods in Medellin) are just absurd.
 The level of beauty is borderline comical.
 Many times I’d find myself laughing in disbelief at the masses of absolute Goddesses before my very eyes.

 6. Safety in Medellin (Real Talk)